$L^\infty$ cohomology is intersection cohomology: Computation of the cohomology groups

-The problem is that $d_x r$ is not weakly smooth but just bounded.
+The problem is that $ r$ may fail to be weakly smooth.
 To overcome this difficulty, we shall work with an approximation of $r$.
-We need to be particular since we wish to preserve the property that the derivative or $r$ goes to zero (pointwise and generically) as $t$ goes to zero.
+We need to be particular since we wish to preserve the property that the derivative of $r_t$ goes to zero (pointwise and generically) as $t$ goes to zero.